Banking Domain Testing

 Domain in Testing is nothing but the industry for which the software testing project is created.
 When we talk about software projects or development, this term is often referred to.
 For example, Insurance domain, Banking domain, Retail Domain, Telecom Domain, etc.

 Usually, while developing any specific domain project, domain expert help is sought out.
 Domain expert are master of the subject, and he may know the inside-out of the product or application.

-Domain knowledge is quintessential for testing any software product, and it has its own benefits like
+Domain knowledge is quiet essential for testing any software product, and it has its own benefits like

 Banking domain concepts are huge, and basically it is sub-characterized into two sectors